City of Refugees: The Story of Three Newcomers Who Breathed Life into a Dying American Town

 Jasmine Holmes, out now

-Takes readers past the stories of white males in the history books and allows them to discover how Black women have been some of the main figures in defining the landscape of American history and faith.
+Holmes urges readers to look past the stories of white males depicted in most history books and details how Black women have been some of the main figures in defining the landscape of American history and faith.

 This Is Not Your Country